-Heat pumps can use the energy from the ground.
-The delivery is achieved in two different ways.
-Either the heat close to the surface is used, where the year-round temperature is almost uniform.
-A surface collector installed as a heating coil at a depth of 1.5 m extracts heat from the ground.
+Ground source heat pumps draw energy from the ground.
+This can be done in two ways.
+The first method uses the heat close to the surface where the year-round temperature is almost uniform.
+Ground collectors are installedat a depth of 1.5m and these extract the ground heat.

-- Large, open access land area (surface collector)
+- Open access land area (if using a surface collector)

-Heat pumps can utilise the ambient air and make use of the stored energy for heating purposes.
-Our modern heat pumps operate economically to produce heating even with an outside air temperature of as low as -20 °C.
+Heat pumps can use the ambient air and make use of the stored energy to provide heating.
+Our modern heat pumps operate economically to produce heating even with an outside air temperature of as low as -15°C.

 The advantages of using ambient air:

-Which energy source and therefore what type of heat pump system is best suited for your application depends on many factors.
-The different acquisition and operating costs are to be considered.
-But the individual heat pump species also differ from each other in terms of permits, promotion, and the requirements of the building.
+There are many factors that influence which energy source and what type of heat pump system is best suited for you.
+There are different acquisition and operating costs for each type, and the individual heat pumps also differ in terms of permits, promotion, and the requirements of the building.

 There is no standard solution when searching for the right heat pump system.
-But it is not that difficult to find the system that fits your needs.
-Talk with your Vaillant heating specialists.
-They can assist you in planning the optimum heating system.
+But it’s not difficult to find the system that fits your needs.
+Your local Vaillant Advance Renewable Installers will be able to assist you in planning the optimum heating system.

 Permits and subsidies